 Just remember that meditation doesn’t come easily for everyone.
 It takes practice and determination to be good at it.
-If you’re not sure where to start, consider downloading a meditation app on your smartphone or look up a meditation video on YouTube.
-For a deeper dive, Google “Jon Kabat-Zinn.”
+If you’re not sure where to start, read our article on mindfulness meditation and try the simple practice that’s included.

 E is Exercise